partho8897/mutual-fund-tracker/README.md

 ## Getting Started

-These instructions will help you set up and run the project on your local machine for development and testing purposes.
+Follow these instructions to set up and run the project on your local machine for development and testing purposes.

 ### Prerequisites